fjarri-attic/oldi-hero-translation/en/002_book1-parodos.md

 Hermeias was gone for quite a long time, and Senior was already beginning to wonder where this rogue had gone --- when at last there was a rustle again and the slightly winded messenger flopped on the bank of the Styx next to Senior.

-"Strange things, Anax," Trickster was unusually serious, and this time it did not occur to Senior to interrupt his nephew.
+"Strange things, Anax," the Trickster was unusually serious, and this time it did not occur to Senior to interrupt his nephew.
 "There I am, arriving to the Moirai, and I ask them --- and they only shrug their shoulders.
 Nothing, they say, not yet, the thread is not spun, the lot has not been drawn, and of course has not been written down.
 I, naturally, start prying --- the old hags must be hiding something! --- and then lo and behold, Clotho's thread has started!
 And not a simple thread, but a double and twisted one..."

 "Twins," whispered Senior.

-"Twins," immediately agreed Trickster.
+"Twins," immediately agreed the Trickster.
 "But for a thread to be twisted --- the Moirai themselves cannot recall this!
 In short, we untwisted it somehow..."

 "'We?'"
 Anax literally jumped up.